-As of today, there is no standard solution to this question and only a case-by-case analysis will show whether the charitable shareholder, the shareholders at compartment level, UBOs of noteholders or maybe other transaction parties should ultimately be reported to the RBE.
-In any case, it is necessary for the Board members of the securitisation vehicle to be able to demonstrate that a proper analysis was conducted and documented considering all the relevant information in order to identify the UBO for the purpose of RBE filing.
+There is no standard solution to this question and only a case-by-case analysis will show whether the Senior Managing Officials, the charitable shareholder, the shareholders at compartment level, UBOs of noteholders or maybe other transaction parties should ultimately be reported to the RBE.
+In any case, it is necessary that the Board members of the securitisation vehicle demonstrate that a proper analysis was conducted and documented considering all the relevant information in order to identify the UBO for the purpose of RBE filing.